X

 2. Plant strawberries at the proper time

-4. Plant strawberries correctly
+4. Plant strawberries in your garden correctly

 If planting from crowns, follow these steps: